 The Brief

 Players use PROXX as a proximity scanner to locate and flag black holes, guiding their crew safely through space.
-The Minesweeper structure - numbered proximity clues, flagging, reveal - provides the foundation.
-The execution is built entirely for the modern web platform.
+The classic Minesweeper structure of numbered proximity clues, flagging and reveals provides the foundation, executed entirely on the modern web platform.
+The game works across desktop, laptop, tablet and mobile browsers, on feature phones with limited JavaScript engines, with keyboard-only navigation, with screen readers and assistive technology, and with d-pad and gamepad input.

-The technical approach leaned hard on web platform primitives.
-UI components are built with Preact for a minimal footprint; PostCSS handles styling; Comlink manages web workers so game logic runs off the main thread without blocking input; Rollup bundles everything down to the smallest possible payload.
-The result is a game that feels fast on hardware where "fast" should not be possible.
+The technical approach leaned hard on web platform primitives: Preact for a minimal UI footprint, PostCSS for styling, Comlink to run game logic in web workers off the main thread so input never blocks, and Rollup to bundle everything down to the smallest possible payload.
+The result is a game that feels fast on hardware where fast should not be possible.
+PROXX is open source, with the TypeScript code on GitHub, and was built by the same team that created Squoosh.app for Google Chrome Labs.
+That obsession with performance on the humblest hardware still shapes how we engineer at Node.

 Our Approach